sourcegraph/deploy-sourcegraph/README.dev.md

 ## Cutting a release

 * Make your desired changes to this repository.
 You're likely looking for the docker images in [values.yaml](./values.yaml).
-* Run `./examples/generate-examples.sh`
+* Run `./examples/generate-examples.sh`.
-* Open a PR and wait for buildkite to pass and for your changes to be approved, then merge and check out master
+* Open a PR and wait for buildkite to pass and for your changes to be approved, then merge and check out master.
 * Run `./release.sh $VERSION`.
 If this a release candidate, `$VERSION` should have the suffix `-rcN` where `N` starts at 0 and increments as you test/cut new versions.